UK Driving Test Statistics 2026: 48% Pass, 1.84M Tests

 How wide is the gap between the best and worst centres?

 The national 48.7% average hides an enormous spread at centre level.
-Among the 262 centres with a high-confidence sample (1,000 or more car tests in 2024-25), pass rates run from 33.4% at Wolverhampton to 66.7% at Dorchester.
-That is a 33-percentage-point gap, and it is the single most important number for any individual learner: it means a well-chosen centre can roughly double your odds on the day relative to the toughest one, on identical preparation.
+Among the 263 centres with a high-confidence sample (1,000 or more car tests in 2024-25), pass rates run from 33.4% at Wolverhampton to 66.7% at Dorchester.
+That is a 33-percentage-point gap, and it is the single most important number for any individual learner: the pass rate at the easiest centre is roughly double that at the toughest.

 | Measure | 2024-25 figure | |